sladkoff/minecraft-prometheus-exporter/README.md

         server_name: 'server2'
 ```

-## Import Grafana Dashboard
+### Import Grafana Dashboard

 1. Navigate to Grafana -> Dashboards -> Import
 1. Paste in or upload [minecraft-server-dashboard.json](https://raw.githubusercontent.com/sladkoff/minecraft-prometheus-exporter/master/dashboards/minecraft-server-dashboard.json)
 1. Update "JVM Memory Used" to reflect your server max memory (Default 8G)
 1. Edit (bottom right widget) -> Options -> Gauage -> Max

+You can also build your own dashboards using the metrics exported by the plugin.
+See [available metrics](#available-metrics) for a list of all the metrics exported by the plugin.

-## Available metrics
+### Available metrics

-These are the stats that are currently exported by the plugin.
+The following metrics are exported by the plugin:

 | Label                    | Description                                        | Folia Support |
 |--------------------------|----------------------------------------------------|---------------|